If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 Standard Chartered

-Log in with your Singpass and Standard Chartered auto-fills your information and completes most of the application for you.
+Log in with your Singpass, then Standard Chartered will auto-fill your information and complete most of the application for you.

 If you don’t have a Singpass yet, applying for an account online is still easy.
 Just fill out a simple application with your basic information, then upload proof of address, employment, and identity.